Last modified: Aug 14, 2024

 Porsche Taycan Stator

-Synchronization: The magnetic field generated by the stator windings must be synchronized with the position of the rotor to achieve efficient and smooth operation.
-This is typically done by using a technique called field-oriented control (FOC) or vector control, which adjusts the amplitude and phase of the stator current to align it with the rotor position.
+Synchronization: The magnetic field generated by the stator windings must be synchronized with the rotor’s position to achieve efficient and smooth operation.
+This is typically done using a technique called field-oriented control (FOC) or vector control, which adjusts the amplitude and phase of the stator current to align it with the rotor position.

 In summary, a PMSM uses permanent magnets on the rotor, stator windings, electronic commutation, and synchronization techniques to generate a rotating magnetic field that drives the rotor and produces mechanical rotation.
 The torque and speed of the motor can be controlled by adjusting the amplitude and frequency of the stator current using an inverter and a motor controller.